 Open people are motivated by their relationships and feelings.
-They are open to getting to know people and they tend to make decisions based on feelings, experiences and relationships.
+They are Open to getting to know people and they tend to make decisions based on feelings, experiences and relationships.

 The Open person is emotionally available and shows it by talking with his body, using more vocal inflections, making continual eye contact, and communicating in terms of feelings more than the Guarded types.
+They have a more pronounced display of feelings and emotions.
 Other Open clues are animated facial expressions, a large amount of hand and body movement, a flexible time perspective and immediate, non-verbal feedback.
 Open people also like to tell, or listen to, stories and anecdotes and make personal contact.
-They are comfortable with emotions and openly express their joy, sadness, confusion and other emotions.
+They are comfortable showing emotions and openly expressing their joy, sadness, confusion, or acceptance.

-Open people respond to passing interests - their own and others' - even though this may take them away from the business or subject at hand.
+Open people respond to passing interests - their own and others'

+- even though this may take them away from the business or subject at hand.
 They like to make conversations enjoyable, so they often stray from the subject to discuss personal experiences and interests.
 As long as it's in the ballpark, they figure it's probably relevant.
-An Open person might say, "That reminds me of the time uncle Jed got stuck on the Garden State Freeway in a snowstorm . . ."
+A Open person might say, "That reminds me of the time uncle Jed got stuck on the Garden State Freeway in a snowstorm . . ."
 Exaggeration of details just adds interest by fully depicting personal experiences.

 Open types are also more accepting about time usage.
 Their time perspective is organized around the needs of people first and tasks second, so they are more flexible about how others use their time than the Guarded types.
-"I'm sorry I'm late," explains an Open person, "but Jimmy was crying this morning because Jason broke his science project.
+"I'm sorry I'm late," explains a Open person, "but Jimmy was crying this morning because Jason broke his science project.
 I had to write a note to his teacher and cheer him up before I dropped him off at school."